Italian party acts to stop AnsaldoEnergia sale to Siemens

 State-owned Finmeccanica needs to sell assets to win back investor confidence at a time when it is also under pressure from a corruption probe targeting its head Giuseppe Orsi.

-With 70,000 employees, Finmeccanica is Italy's second industrial group after car maker Fiat.
+With 70,000 employees, Finmeccanica is Italy's second industrial group after car maker Fiat FIA.MI.

 Siemens and Italian state-backed fund FSI are in talks over possible bids for AnsaldoEnergia, which employs about 3,000 people.